-In partnership with Changing Lives, we are exploring the ways in which public services can be redesigned post-pandemic to better meet the needs of women with multiple unmet needs.
+In partnership with Changing Lives, we explored the ways in which public services could be redesigned post-pandemic to better meet the needs of women with multiple unmet needs.

-By working with those with both lived and learned experience in Tyne and Wear and Northumberland, we will work to explore how services can be optimised to improve the lives of women and girls – making national recommendations based on the findings.
+By working with those with both lived and learned experience in Northumberland and Tyne and Wear, we worked to explore how services could be optimised to improve the lives of women and girls – and made national recommendations based on the findings.

-Through engagement with women with lived experience of multiple unmet needs, as well as service practitioners, funders, and decision makers in Tyne and Wear and Northumberland, we plan to:
+Through engagement with women with lived experience of multiple unmet needs, as well as service practitioners, funders, and decision makers in Northumberland and Tyne and Wear, we:

-- Examine the experience of women who engage with support services in Tyne and Wear and Northumberland.
+- Examined the experience of women who engage with support services in Northumberland and Tyne and Wear.

-- Explore the ways in which agencies can best work together across sectors to improve services.
+- Explored the ways in which agencies can best work together across sectors to improve services.

-- Provide recommendations for future improvements, setting out how public services could better respond to the needs of women and girls.
+- Provided recommendations for future improvements, setting out how public services could better respond to the needs of women and girls.

-- Empower women as advocates to safely share their experiences and use their voices to make change.
+- Empowered women as advocates to safely share their experiences and use their voices to make change.